Hearing Loops: Basic Troubleshooting

 Common Troubleshooting (for Sites)

 Use a hearing loop receiver and headphones to listen.
-It’s a good practice to do this during a microphone test before every event.
+It’s a good practice to test weekly and verify during a microphone test before every event.
 It takes less than a minute.
+A test just before an event may be too late to troubleshoot.

 Every site should have hearing loop receivers for people who do not have hearing aids or people with hearing aids and no telecoils.
 The number of receivers is based on the capacity.
-Receiver calculator Northwest ADA Center (website)
+Receiver calculator Northwest ADA Center (website).
+Battery and rechargeable (Contacta website) receivers are available as well as receivers with testing device (Univox website)

 Probably the hearing loop is a perimeter loop and not a phased array.
 Contact a knowledgeable hearing loop installer.